Inpassor/jquery-common/README.md

 This function accepts either one, two, or three parameters:

-If only one parameter is given, **number** will be formatted with a comma (",") between every group of thousands.
+If only one parameter is given, **number** will be formatted with dot (".") in front of decimals and with a space (" ") between every group of thousands.

-If two parameters are given, **number** will be formatted with **decPoint** instead of a dot (".") before the decimals and with a comma (",") between every group of thousands.
+If two parameters are given, **number** will be formatted with **decPoint** instead of a dot (".") before the decimals and with a space (" ") between every group of thousands.

-If all three parameters are given, **number** will be formatted with **decPoint** instead of a dot (".") before the decimals and **thousandSep** instead of a comma (",") between every group of thousands.
+If all three parameters are given, **number** will be formatted with **decPoint** instead of a dot (".") before the decimals and **thousandSep** instead of a space (" ") between every group of thousands.

 Parameter | Description
 --- | ---